 Department of Finance and Real Estate

 - Professor Riddick's recent research investigates the impact of G-SIFI designation on insurance firms.
 Additional research interests include the home asset bias puzzle, corporate cash policy and international bankruptcy.
 Her most recent publications include an article in the Journal of Finance, and an edited book on international finance with Oxford University Press published in 2012.
+Other papers appear in the Journal of Empirical Finance, the Journal of International Money and Finance, the Journal of Banking and Finance, and the Journal of Regulatory Economics.
 Prof. Riddick's teaching interests include managerial economics and strategy, introductory finance, investments and portfolio management.
 Prof. Riddick has previously served as Faculty Trustee on the American University Board of Trustees, Chair of the Faculty Senate, and as as Department Chair and Director of the M.S. in Finance Program in KSB.
 She has also served as a Board Member of the Eastern Finance Association.
 Prior to joining KSB, Prof. Riddick was on the faculty of Emory University.
 Before she received her Ph.D., Prof. Riddick was a regulatory economist for the Public Service Commissions of Arkansas and Wisconsin, and was active in the implmentation of marginal cost pricing standards in the public utility area.
 She also worked as a regulatory utility consultant and served a member of the Research Advisory Committee for the National Regulatory Research Institute at Ohio State University.

 DegreesB.A., Hendrix College; MA, University of Arkansas; M.S. and Ph.D., University of Wisconsin-Madison

 Favorite Spot on Campus:Butler Board room in the fall, when all the leaves turn.

 - Office hours for Fall 2014 Wednesday/Thursday 4-5:15, after class By Appointment